MrQR-me/docs/FormBuilder/Create.md

  and
 [Inputs](https://docs.mrqr.me/FormBuilder/Data_Inputs)
 .
-from this Page you can Edit the Form Name and view the items the form has been assigned to. ans start building your foe]rm by creating [Sections](https://docs.mrqr.me/FormBuilder/Section)
+You can Edit the Form Name and view the items the form has been assigned to.
+Start building your form by creating your 1st [Section](https://docs.mrqr.me/FormBuilder/Section)

 ![MrQR Form Builder](/assets/images/Forms/MrQR_Form_New_Form_Menu.png "New Form Page")